sinterstice/kayfab.me/content/projects/theater/untitled_carrier_bag_theory_of_fiction.md

     role = 'Choreographer, Dancer'
 +++

-An interpretive dance piece performed by Kay Coscia and Brin Ribble at Rochester’s Next King Fool.
+An interpretive dance piece concieved and performed by Kay Coscia and Brin Ribble at Rochester’s Next King Fool.